-Sensor readings are recorded directly on a 512MB Secure Digital (SD[TM]) card along with the time and date.
+The 110-WS-25DL Data Logger is the core of the series.
+The logger is simple to operate, includes an LCD display, and is programmable without connecting a computer.
+Sensor readings are recorded on a 512MB Secure Digital (SD[TM]) card along with the time and date.
 A new file is created each day in a convenient comma-separated values (CSV) format.
-The logger is compatible with SD cards up to 2GB, but does not support SDHC cards.
-We recommend purchasing tested spare cards directly from NovaLynx for best results.
+A USB memory card reader is included.

-Real-time data can be viewed in a terminal program or displayed with the optional 110-WS-STR Graphical Display Software on a Windows PC.
+Real-time data can be captured by a terminal program or displayed graphically using NovaLynx 110-WS-25STR Graphical Display Software (sold separately).
+Cellular or satellite communications are possible with the addition of a communications package and subscription to a web service.
 An add-on device server board (NovaLynx 110-WS-25DS) is available for a hosted internet connection.